seidels/TiDeTree-Tutorial/README.md

 </figure>

 ### Create the .tidetree input files
 Usually BEAST 2 expects an alignment of nucleotides as input.
 However, our alignment consists of integers, encoding the different editing outcomes (e.g. 0, 1 or 2).
-To still enable BEAUti to load our data, we have to create .tidetree files (which under the hood make BEAUti use an AlignmentFromNexus importer class that accepts integer values separated by commas).
+To still enable BEAUti to load our data, we have to create `.tidetree` files (which under the hood make BEAUti use an `AlignmentFromNexus` importer class that accepts integer values separated by commas).

-We provide [a script](https://github.com/seidels/tidetree/tree/main/scripts) to convert standard .csv files into .tidetree files (in NEXUS format).
-For this tutorial, we will work directly with the .tidetree files.
+We provide [an R script](https://github.com/seidels/tidetree/tree/main/scripts) to convert standard `.csv` files into `.tidetree` files (in the NEXUS file format, which BEAUti understands).
+For this tutorial, we will work directly with the `.tidetree` files.

 <figure>
     <!--a id="fig:download"></a-->
     <img style="width:80%;" src="figures/4-alignment.png">
-    <figcaption>Figure 4: Exemplary data input file in csv format, where every cell in the table shows the editing outcome at a specific target site (column) for a given cell (row).</figcaption>
+    <figcaption>Figure 4: Exemplary data input file in .csv format, where every cell in the table shows the editing outcome at a specific target site (column) for a given cell (row).</figcaption>
 </figure>

 TODO Q: What does the entry "0" in cell 2 at site 4 stand for?

 ## Setting up the analysis in BEAUti

-At the start, we load the TiDeTree template by selecting File -> Template -> TiDeTree.
+At the start, we load the TiDeTree template by selecting File -> Template -> tidetree.

 ### Loading sequence data
-To load the data, select File->Import Alignment and navigate to the directory containing the tutorial data.
-This directory contains 10 .tidetree files, each containing the data for a colony.
+To load the data, select File->Add Alignment and navigate to the directory containing the tutorial data.
+This directory contains 10 `.tidetree` files, each containing the data for a colony.
 Since the directory contains only these files and nothing else, we can select them all simply using Ctrl+A (or Command+A on a Mac) and then press "Open".

 <figure>
     <!--a id="fig:download"></a-->